- What is Osteoarthritis?

 We've pulled together a number of event resources from leading charities and organisations into one page to help make your search for a local event even easier:

 Arthritis Research UK Events & Activities

-Arthritis Research UK run a variety of fundraising events and have something for everyone, from running a marathon to dog sledding challenges and even trekking to Everest base camp.
+Arthritis Research UK runs a variety of fundraising events and has something for everyone, from running a marathon to dog sledding challenges and even trekking to Everest base camp.

 You can either take part in these events, follow their progress, cheer them on in person or simply donate to the cause.

 The organisation runs a host of events and activities which can be broken down as follows:

 - Get active

 - Self management courses and workshops